Create good titles and snippets in Search Results

 Snippets are automatically created from page content.
-Snippets are designed to emphasize the page content that best relates to a user's specific search: this means that a page might show different snippets for different searches.
+Snippets are designed to emphasize and preview the page content that best relates to a user's specific search: this means that a page might show different snippets for different searches.

 Site owners have two main ways to suggest content for the snippets that we create: rich results and meta description tags.

 - Rich results: Add structured data to your site to help Google understand the page: for example, a review, recipe, business, or event.
 Learn more about how rich results can improve your site's listing in Search results.